IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 ![](_attachments/part1_figure3.png)

 The **"Demo Ready Notification"** email contains an important link **("Click Here")** for accessing your **Project Kit**, which will be needed to obtain information about your PowerVC environment — hostname, address, login information, and so on.
-Click that link now to load the Project Kit in your browser window.
+Click that link now to preload the Project Kit in your browser window.

 The second **"Demo VPN Ready Notification"** email is our next order of business.
 You will need to configure a special VPN tunnel in order to connect to the demo PowerVC environment.
 !!! warning "VPN ACCESS"